Email: guy.rouleau [at] mcgill.ca (Guy Rouleau)

 Research Groups: Neurodegenerative Diseases, Rare Neurological Diseases

-He has received numerous awards, most recently recently the Prix d’Excellence du Collège des Médecins du Québec and the 2012 Prix du Québec – Prix Wilder Penfield, the Margolese National Brain Disorders Prize from the University of British Columbia, and the Henry Friesen Prize from the Royal College of Physicians and Surgeons of Canada / The Canadian Society for Clinical Investigation.
-He is an Officer of the Ordre national du Québec.
+Dr. Rouleau has received numerous awards, including the 2016 Prix de l’oeuvre scientifique from the Médecins francophones du Canada, the 2014 Prix d'Excellence du Collège des Médecins du Québec and the 2012 Prix du Québec – Prix Wilder Penfield, the 2012 Margolese National Brain Disorders Prize from the University of British Columbia, and the Henry Friesen Prize from the Royal College of Physicians and Surgeons of Canada / The Canadian Society for Clinical Investigation.
+He is an Officer of the Ordre national du Québec and a fellow of the Royal Society of Canada (2016).